0xumarkhatab/SlopeLeverage/README.md

 ```

-Now Let's write a heading of our favourite starter `hello world` as
+Now Let's write a heading of our favorite starter `hello world` as

 ```javascript
 <h1>Hello World</h1>